learnbyexample/Ruby_Scripting/chapters/String_methods.md

 => "foo"

 # left or right align string using space character
-# use ljust/rjust methods for padding with other than space character
 >> '123:%10s:456' % 'hello'
 => "123:     hello:456"
 >> '123:%-10s:456' % 'hello'